-Although you can go the traditional route for Valentine's Day with flowers, chocolates, and pricey dinner, Los Angeles also features a number of creative and different adventures that will almost certainly make this a Valentine's Day to remember.
-Here are some special events going on Valentine's Day and the weekends surrounding it in 2018.
+Although you can go the traditional route for Valentine's Day with flowers, chocolates, and a pricey dinner, Los Angeles also features a number of creative and different adventures that will almost certainly make this a Valentine's Day to remember.
+Here are some special events going on Valentine's Day and the weekends surrounding it in 2019.

 Who would have thought a raunchy Mexican masked wrestling, traditional dancing, comedy, and burlesque show would become Valentine's Day tradition?
 Well, it is in Los Angeles.

-The February Downtown LA Art Walk takes place on February 8, just before Valentine's Day.
+The February Downtown LA Art Walk takes place on February 21, 2019—the weekend after Valentine's Day.
 You're sure to find lots of heart-themed jewelry and other romantic gifts among the original works of art and handmade crafts on display through the Downtown LA Gallery District.

 The Sweetheart Sail is a fundraiser for the TopSail Youth Program of the Los Angeles Maritime Institute.
 During the harbor tour, guests will be invited to help the sailors if they choose.
 Price includes dinner (vegetarian option available), dessert, and a glass of prosecco.
-You can bring your own wine if you choose.Continue to 5 of 10 below.
+You can bring your own wine if you choose.

 Celebrate Valentine's Day with Watson Adventures Valentine's Day scavenger hunt for nudity at the Getty Center.
 Teams of two to six people will discover secrets hidden in works of art involving nudity while tackling witty, tricky questions.
-No knowledge of art—or nudity—is needed to succeed.

-Couples will do their best Demi Moore and Patrick Swayze impressions with a pottery class complete with food, drinks, and passion.
+During the Clay on First Potter Studio's Annual Valentine's Day Date Night, couples will do their best Demi Moore and Patrick Swayze impressions with a pottery class complete with food, drinks, and passion.
 The Valentine’s Day "Toast to Ghost" Date Night is the perfect combination of creativity and romance to really “wow” your sweetie.

 During the two-hour sessions, you and your honey will straddle up and re-create the infamous pottery love scene from the classic 1990 film "Ghost" with Swayze and Moore.
 Each session will include beer, wine, and snacks from a local Long Beach eatery; you'll be responsible for providing the passion.
 Once you've grasped the basics you'll get some private time with the lights turned down and “Unchained Melody” by the Righteous Brothers turned up.

-Join one of three sessions on February 14, one on February 16, or three on February 17.
+Join one of three sessions on February 14, two on February 15, or one on February 16, 2019.

 Reserve a table at Sir Winston's Restaurant & Lounge for award-winning cuisine, a diverse menu, and Scott MacDonald on the piano or try your luck at Chelsea Chowder House & Bar, where it'll be first-come, first-serve.
 The Queen Mary is a popular destination for couples, and Valentine's Day is one of the busiest days of the year for this luxury dining experience.

 Victorian Valentine's Day traditions, from antique valentines to kewpie dolls and teddy bears, will be on display for the annual Valentine's Day tour on February 11.
-The Grier Musser Museum is a restored Victorian house in Downtown Los Angeles, and admission includes a tour and refreshments.
-Reservations are recommended.Continue to 9 of 10 below.
+The Grier Musser Museum is a restored Victorian house in Downtown Los Angeles, and admission includes a tour and refreshments; reservations are recommended.

 Valentine's Dance Under the Wings of Reagan's Air Force One

-The Reagan Library's Valentine's Day Sweetheart's Dinner and Dance is held on the grounds of the library, where tables for two will be set up under the wings of President Reagan's Air Force One airplane, which is on permanent display.
+The Reagan Library's Valentine's Day Sweetheart's Dinner and Dance celebration is held on the grounds of the library, where tables for two will be set up under the wings of President Reagan's Air Force One airplane, which is on permanent display.
 Tickets include museum entrance, dinner, dancing to live music, and a red rose to take home.
-You can buy a commemorative photo to save the memories.
+You can also buy a commemorative photo to save your memories.